Robert Sobel

-Robert Sobel (February 19, 1931 – June 2, 1999) was an American professor of history at Hofstra University and a well-known and prolific writer of business histories.
+Robert Sobel (February 19, 1931 – June 2, 1999) was an American professor of history at Hofstra University and a prolific writer of business histories.
+During a career spanning more than four decades, he authored or co-authored more than 50 books and hundreds of articles on American business and finance.

-Biography
+Early life and career

 Sobel was born in the Bronx.
 He completed his B.S.S.
 (1951) and M.A.
 (1952) at City College of New York, and after serving in the U.S. Army, obtained a Ph.D. from New York University in 1957.
-He started teaching at Hofstra in 1956.
-Sobel eventually became Lawrence Stessin Distinguished Professor of Business History at Hofstra University.
+He began teaching at Hofstra University in 1956 and remained on its faculty for 43 years, eventually becoming Lawrence Stessin Distinguished Professor of Business History.

+Books

+Sobel's first business history, published in 1965, was The Big Board: A History of the New York Stock Market, the first history of the stock market written in over a generation.
+The book's commercial and critical success launched his writing career.
+Reviewing The Last Bull Market: Wall Street in the 1960s (1980), Andrew Tobias wrote in The New York Times that reading Sobel was "as though you are walking through a historical theme park, with this engaging man at your side pointing out the sights."

+Most of Sobel's books were written for a general audience.
+His colleague George David Smith, a professor of economic history at New York University, noted that Sobel was undisturbed when some academic writers characterized him as a "popularizer": "Quite the contrary—he saw that as his mission in life."
+From 1972 to 1988, his weekly investment column "Knowing the Street" was nationally syndicated through Newsday.
+He also contributed to The New York Times and The Wall Street Journal, and at the time of his death was a contributing editor for Barron's.

+Sobel was also known for his only work of fiction, the 1973 book For Want of a Nail, an alternate history in which Burgoyne won the Battle of Saratoga during the American Revolutionary War.
+The book presented the history of an alternate timeline complete with footnotes and a critical bibliography.
+It was republished in 1997 and received a special achievement Sidewise Award for Alternate History that year.

+Personal life and death

 Sobel and his wife, the former Carole Ritter, had two children.
 He died from brain cancer at his home in Long Beach, New York, on June 2, 1999, at the age of 68.
-After his death, the university established the Robert Sobel Endowed Scholarship for Excellence in Business History & Finance.
+His final book, When Giants Stumble, was completed while he was undergoing cancer treatment and published by Prentice Hall shortly after his death.
+Hofstra University subsequently established the Robert Sobel Endowed Scholarship for Excellence in Business History and Finance in his memory.

-Books

-Sobel's first business history, published in 1965, was The Big Board: A History of the New York Stock Market.
-It was the first history of the stock market written in over a generation.
-The commercial and critical success of The Big Board launched Sobel's writing career.
-During his career, Sobel authored more than 30 books, many articles, book reviews, and scripts for television documentaries and mini-series.
-From 1972 to 1988, Sobel's weekly investment column, "Knowing the Street", was nationally syndicated through New York Newsday.
-He also published in national periodicals, including The New York Times and The Wall Street Journal.
-At the time of his death, Sobel was a contributing editor for Barron's Magazine.
-He was a regular guest on financial and other news shows, such as Wall Street Week and Crossfire.

-Sobel was nearly as famous for his only work of fiction, the 1973 book, For Want of a Nail.
-This book is an alternate history in which Burgoyne won the Battle of Saratoga during the American Revolutionary War.
-This work detailed the history of an alternate timeline, complete with footnotes.
-Sobel had authored or co-authored several actual textbooks.
-For Want of a Nail was republished in 1997 and won a special achievement Sidewise Award for Alternate History that year.

-Wall Street

-Sobel's dominant passion was Wall Street, a fascination that he held since his childhood.
-"It is as though you are walking through a historical theme park, with this engaging man at your side pointing out the sights," said Andrew Tobias, the author and investment guide, in a review in The New York Times of The Last Bull Market: Wall Street in the 1960s (W. W. Norton, 1978).

-Most of Sobel's books were written for a general audience, but he never bristled when some scholarly writers dismissed him as a "popularizer," said his colleague and friend George David Smith, a professor of economic history at New York University.
-"Quite the contrary—he saw that as his mission in life."